-Approved by the AIS Board of Directors, June 8, 2021
+Approved by the AIS Board of Directors, June 8, 2021 Revisions approved by the AIS Board of Directors, July 27, 2022

 The single blossom entry is the place to display a single flower without stalk, foliage, or the presence of buds.
 The entire emphasis is on the beauty of the single blossom.